datacamp/courses-introduction-to-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:84cab9d170
 ## Your First NumPy Array

 In this chapter, we're going to dive into the world of baseball.
-Along the way, you'll get comfortable with the basics of Numpy, a powerful package to do data science.
+Along the way, you'll get comfortable with the basics of `numpy`, a powerful package to do data science.

 A list `baseball` has already been defined in the Python script, representing the height of some baseball players in centimeters.
-Can you add some code here and there to create a Numpy array from it?
+Can you add some code here and there to create a `numpy` array from it?

 *** =instructions
 - Import the `numpy` package as `np`, so that you can refer to `numpy` with `np`.
-- Use [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array) to create a Numpy array from `baseball`.
+- Use [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array) to create a `numpy` array from `baseball`.
 Name this array `np_baseball`.
 - Print out the type of `np_baseball` to check that you got it right.

 *** =hint
 - `import numpy as np` will do the trick.
-Now, you have to use `np.fun_name()` whenever you want to use a Numpy function.
+Now, you have to use `np.fun_name()` whenever you want to use a `numpy` function.
 - [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array) should take on input `baseball`.
 Assign the result of the function call to `np_baseball`.
 - To print out the type of a variable `x`, simply type `print(type(x))`.